San Nicolás, Oaxaca: Geography

+Flora and fauna

 The region is mountainous region; the main mountains are Cerro de la Caja, Cerro del Shigui, Cerro de las Palomas and Cerro de Ojo de Agua.

 The predominant flora consists of numerous species of valuable timber trees such as yegareche, red, strawberry, yegalan, sumac, black, oak, fig, juniper and vanilla.
 The fruit trees are: orange, lemon lime, tangerine, mamey sapote, avocado, walnut, guava, annona, nanache, and coffee.

 There are also many medicinal plants such as Artemisia ludoviciana, aloe vera, eucalyptus, Condea verticillata, sagebrush, barge, horehound, mustard, Dichondra, rue, Tessaria, mint and chamomile.
 The most precious natural resource is its timberland.

-Demographic profile
+Demography

 This municipality has a population of 632 inhabitants.
 According to the 2005 population and housing census, only three people living in the municipality speak an indigenous language.
 The Catholic population amounts to 847 (5 years and older) and there are 13 non-Catholics in the same age range.